OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 OMNIA Platform contains a small number of internal components, and new ones can be added to each model, according to its needs.
 Multiple packages with different components can be uploaded, and you can develop your own components.
 To start, we suggest using the package made available by the OMNIA Platform, that you can find [here](https://github.com/OMNIALowCode/omnia-base-components).

+## 2. Components Structure

+On the modeler perspective, a Component is composed by the following definitions:

+### Properties

+The component attributes contain data relevant to define the component and change how it renders and behaves on a page.
+A component can have multiple attributes, and they can be different between components.

+An attribute can be required, and have a default value to be suggested when modeling.
+Depending on the attribute _direction_ configuration, its value can be only read (Outbound direction) or changed (Inbound direction), or both (TwoWay direction).

+Some scenarios where attributes can be applied are setting/getting the component value or if it rendered as readOnly.
+An attribute value can be set in multiple ways.

+### Events

+Component Events are code expressions executed on different moments when interacting with the component.

+When the event is executed, it receives a list of parameters on object _params_.
+These parameters can be of multiple types, and contains the values of the _Outbound_ and _TwoWay_ properties.

+### Methods

+While events are executed automatically as a result of the user interaction with the component, Methods are executed as a explicit call on a code expression.

+The Methods have entry parameters, whose values should be sent when calling them.
+A component can have as many Methods as necessary.

 ## 2. Internal Components

 OMNIA Platform has four internal components: